zinked/zinked.github.io/index.markdown

 I am a PhD candidate at the [University of Copenhagen](https://www.economics.ku.dk/staff/phd_kopi/?pure=en/persons/594488).
 I am an applied microeconomist working at the intersection of development economics, political economics, and economic history.
-I am interested in how cultural and institutional change interact with economic outcomes.
+I am interested in social inclusion and how cultural and institutional change interact with economic outcomes.